bayeslabs/bayeslabs.github.io/_posts/2019-07-04-Generating-molecules-using-Junction-Tree-VAE-using-PyTorch.md

 comments: True
 mathjax: True
 ---
 >Representation of Molecules can be done in the form of graphs.
-To existing generative models on graph datastructures on graph datastructures we need better algorithms.
-Junction Tree VAE helps to address this issue and creates netter molecular graphs.
+To existing generative models on graph data structures on graph data structures, we need better algorithms.
+Junction Tree VAE helps to address this issue and creates better molecular graphs.

-<h2>Introduction</h2>
+<h2>Brief introduction</h2>
-Molecular structure generation is one of the major part of material or drug discovery.This task involves continuous embedding and generation of molecular graphs.
+Molecular structure generation is one of the major parts of a material or drug discovery.
+This task involves continuous embedding and generation of molecular graphs.
 Our junction tree variational autoencoder generates molecular graphs in two phases:<br>
-(i)First generating a tree-structured scaffold over chemical substructures<br>
+(i)First, generating a tree-structured scaffold over chemical substructures<br>
-(ii)Combining them into a molecule with a graph message passing network.
+(ii)Combining them into a molecule with a graph message-passing network.

-<h2>Overview</h2>
+<h2>Synopsis</h2>
 A molecular graph G is first decomposed into its junction tree T<sub>G</sub>, where each coloured node in the tree represents a substructure in the molecule.We then encode both the tree and graph into their latent embeddings z<sub>T</sub> and z<sub>G</sub>.
 To decode the molecule, we first reconstruct junction tree from z<sub>T</sub> , and then assemble nodes in the tree back to the original molecule.
 <center>{%include image.html url="\assets\img\jvae_1.png" %}</center>
 <h2>Implementation</h2>
 I'll be showing you how I built my Junction tree VAE in Pytorch.
-The dataset I used is ZINC dataset.The dataset contains smiles representation of molecules.I have used RDKit to process the molecules.
+The dataset I used is ZINC dataset.The dataset contains smiles representation of molecules.I have also used RDKit to process the molecules.
 <h3>I.Data Preprocessing</h3>
 (i)Import the text file into our code.